ndragun92/os-windows11/FEATURES.md

 - Focus/Active state of icons/tabs
 - Microsoft Edge (Base)
 - OffScreen protection (resets window position if it is offscreen)
+- Blue screen of death and PC restart (You can fake it by going to /bsod)
 ```

 ## Upcoming